Sin Wagon

 "Sin Wagon" is a song written by Natalie Maines, Emily Erwin, and Stephony Smith and recorded by The Chicks for their 1999 album Fly.
 Though never released as a single, it charted as an album cut.
 It has been featured in five tours: Fly, Top of the World, Accidents & Accusations, Eagles with Dixie Chicks and the DCX MMXVI World Tour.

 History

 The song's title was conceived by Dixie Chicks lead singer Natalie Maines.
-It is a reference to a scene in Grease; after Danny tries to make a move on Sandy at the drive-in, and she furiously calls his car a "sin wagon".
+It is a reference to a scene in the 1978 film Grease; after Danny (John Travolta) tries to make a move on Sandy (Olivia Newton-John) at the drive-in, she angrily rebuffs him and calls his car a "sin wagon" as she storms out.

 "Sin Wagon" was written "really quickly".
 The song's message is that "even the most good girl just has that wild side and you got to let it out occasionally," a contrast to country music's "stay-at-home" stereotype.

 It was released as a downloadable song in the Rock Band series.